 DURATION: One-time or periodic

 DIFFICULTY: Moderately easy

-The church promoted the blitz with flyers, free community ads on cable TV, word of mouth, and just plain driving the van around with the music blaring.
+The church promoted the blitz with flyers, free community ads on cable TV, word of mouth, and just plain driving the van around with music blaring.
 It got the community’s attention!
 Previously, the church averaged seven children in Sunday school.
-Three weeks following the outreach efforts, attendance skyrocketed to over 70 children and is still growing.
-Some of the parents of these children have become involved with the outreach program as well!
+Three weeks after the outreach efforts, attendance skyrocketed to more than 70 children and is still growing.
+Some parents of these children have become involved with the church and outreach program as well.

-- How effectively is our children’s ministry presently promoted?
+- First, how effectively is our children’s ministry presently promoted?

-- What event would be best to include on the ice cream invitations (children’s church, midweek club, Sunday school, VBS, special event, etc.)?
+- What event should we mention on the ice cream invitations (children’s church, midweek club, Sunday school, VBS, special event, etc.)?

-- What resources do we have that could be used to implement this idea (facility, people, money, programs, etc.)?
-Any additional resources needed?
+- What resources do we have to implement this idea (facility, people, money, programs, etc.)?
+Do we need any additional resources?

 - Who should be involved in making this idea a success?